 The development of the K-20 education sub-network has increased the number of customers served by Network Nebraska.
-Data and Internet customers currently include the three state colleges, all six community colleges, the University of Nebraska system, half of the private colleges, and 245 school districts under 17 different educational service units.
-The number of K-12 educational entities increased as the remaining K-12 districts in suburban Omaha elected to participate in 2015.
-The Nebraska K-20 Education sub-network is completely funded by Participation and Interregional Transport Fees from its 291 members.
+Data and Internet customers currently include the three state colleges, all six community colleges, two tribal colleges, the University of Nebraska system, over half of the private colleges, and 244 school districts under 17 different educational service units.
+The Nebraska K-20 Education sub-network is completely funded by Participation and Interregional Transport Fees from its 292 members.